Top

 Jacksonville Wage Garnishment Lawyer

-If you are ready to put an end to wage garnishments and creditor harassment, contact The Law Office of David C. Meltzer, PLLC for a free consultation.
-We serve clients in Jacksonville, Jacksonville Beach, Atlantic Beach, Neptune Beach, Ponte Vedra, Saint Johns, and the surrounding areas.
+If you’re ready to stop wage garnishment and creditor harassment, contact The Law Office of David C. Meltzer, PLLC for a free consultation with our Jacksonville wage garnishment attorney.
+We serve Jacksonville, Jacksonville Beach, Atlantic Beach, Neptune Beach, Ponte Vedra, Saint Johns, and surrounding areas.

 Guidance.
 Experience.
 Compassion.